Cowley, Gloucestershire

-The village consists of approximately 40 houses and they are scattered around a circular road that curls up the edge of a small valley and then runs back down the bottom of the V shape.
+The village consists of approximately 40 houses, scattered around a circular road that curls up the edge of a small valley and then runs back down the bottom of the V shape.
 The 'back lane' has only two houses on it compared to the higher lane that holds most of the residents.
 Further up the small valley is a collection of three houses on a hilltop.
 The entrance to Cowley from the A435 is through two large pillars, either side of the road entrance, existing from the entrance of the Cowley Manor estate.
+The local town and shops are in Cheltenham, and many people who live in the village work in Cheltenham.

 The village falls in Ermin electoral ward.
-This ward starts in Cowley in the north, follows the A417 road, and ends at Daglingworth in the south.
 The total ward population taken in the 2011 census was 1,793.

 Attractions around the area include Cirencester, Shabb Hill scenic view, Crickley Hill Country Park, and Cheltenham.
 The village is popular with ramblers and general Cotswold visitors.
-Many of the residents are not local to the area anymore, but have settled in the village because of its quick connections to London.